Alzheimer's: Helping children understand the disease

 When your child asks questions, respond with simple, honest answers.
 For example:

 - What's wrong with grandma?
 Explain that Alzheimer's is a disease.
-Just as children get colds and tummy aches, older adults sometimes get an illness that causes them to act differently and to forget things.
+Just as children can get sick, older adults sometimes get an illness that causes them to act differently and to forget things.
 They might look the same on the outside, but their brains are changing on the inside.

 - Doesn't grandpa love me anymore?
-If the person who has Alzheimer's disease no longer recognizes your child, he or she might feel rejected.
-Remind your child that the disease makes it hard for your loved one to remember things — but your child is still an important part of the person's life.
+Your child might feel rejected if the person who has Alzheimer's disease no longer recognizes him or her.
+Remind your child that the disease makes it hard to remember things — but that the person can still feel your child's love.

 - Is it my fault?
-If the person who has Alzheimer's accuses your child of some wrongdoing — such as misplacing a purse or keys — your child might feel responsible.
-Explain to your child that he or she isn't to blame.
+If the person who has Alzheimer's accuses your child of some wrongdoing — such as misplacing keys — your child might get upset.
+Explain to your child that the person with Alzheimer's is confused.
+You might explain that it's best not to correct this person because it could make the person upset or frustrated.

 - Will other family members get Alzheimer's?
 Reassure your child that Alzheimer's disease isn't contagious.
-You might explain to an older child that just because a loved one has Alzheimer's, it doesn't mean that he or she or other family members will get the disease.
+You might explain to an older child that just because a relative has Alzheimer's, it doesn't mean that every family member will get the disease.

 Be prepared for emotional expression

-Your child might express his or her emotions in indirect ways.
-For example, he or she might complain of headaches or other physical issues.
-Your child's attention to schoolwork might begin to slide.
-If you're caring for your loved one in your home, your child might be reluctant to invite friends to the house — or he or she might look for ways to spend time away from home.
+Your child might express emotions in indirect ways, such as by complaining of headaches or other physical problems.
+Your child might feel awkward around the person with Alzheimer's.
+If you're caring for the person with Alzheimer's in your home, your child might be reluctant to invite friends to the house — or may look for ways to spend time away from home.

-If you notice these types of behaviors, gently point out what you've observed — and offer your child comfort and support.
-Listen to your child's concerns, and help your child feel safe in sharing his or her feelings.
+If you notice these behaviors, gently point out what you've seen — and offer your child comfort and support.
+Listen to your child's concerns.
+A journal might offer your child a safe space to express these feelings.

 To help your child stay connected to the person who has Alzheimer's, involve both of them in familiar activities — such as setting the table together.
-Shared leisure time is important, too.
-Even young children can stay connected with a loved one who has Alzheimer's by paging through photo albums, listening to music or doing other simple activities together.
+Even young children can stay connected with a person who has Alzheimer's by paging through photo albums, listening to music or doing other simple activities together.
+Older children can also participate in activities or volunteer for organizations that help people with Alzheimer's disease.

 See more In-depth